How I Made an Outdoor Bed for Less Than $30

 How did I get those neat tailored corners?
 I just took the pillow cases that came with the set and draped them on the corners.

 I created a headboard by grabbing another recent curbside find.
-Picket Fences being discarded by another neighbor makes a perfect headboard.
+Picket Fences being discarded by another neighbor who got a beautiful fence from western rail fence at Cedar Fence Direct.
+It now makes a perfect headboard.
 (You should have seen me loading 4 of these into my van!)

 And the pillows were all purchased last year at Cost Plus World Market.